nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/introduction-to-upgrading-liferay-dxp.md

 The search engine typically indexes regularly while Liferay DXP is running.
 However, this indexing can have a detrimental impact to upgrade performance if it is left on.
 Indexing should be disabled before performing an upgrade, and re-enabled once an upgrade is complete.
 See [this article](link) on how to do this.

-## Executing the Upgrade

-There are three primary methods to available to execute an upgrade.
-[Using a Liferay DXP Docker image](./basic-upgrade-steps.md#using-the-latest-docker-image), [Using a DXP Bundle](./basic-upgrade-steps.md#using-the-latest-bundle), and [Using the Liferay Upgrade Tool](./using-the-liferay-upgrade-tool.md).
-For larger installations and production environments we strongly recommend using the Liferay Upgrade Tool.

 ## Migrating Configurations and Settings

 Once an upgrade is complete, you can begin migrating and updating any configurations over from your previous installation.
 These articles walk through common migration and update tasks that can be done post upgrade: